The Butterfly Effect (2004), directors Eric Bress, and J. Mackye Gruber, is a highly entertaining and thought-provoking movie.

 What science cannot explain is considered supernatural and has nothing to do with the “norm”.

-In accordance with the theory of Reality Transurfing by Vadim Zeland, an infinite number of real-life scenarios are spread in the past and future.
+However, according to the Reality Transurfing theory by contemporary Russian mystic Vadim Zeland, an infinite number of real-life scenarios are spread in the past and future.

-In “The Butterfly Effect,” the main protagonist, Evan Treborn, has a supernatural ability – to be transferred to his past and influence his life by his own personal will.
-A slight change in his mental state generates a new life scenario, slightly or completely different from the one he experienced before.
+For example, he can go into his past and, as a result, influence the life scenario of his own free will.
+That is, a small change in his mental state gives rise to a new life scenario, slightly or entirely different from the one he experienced before.

-This movie is a great example of the coexistence of Free Will and Fate, with Free Will working as a tool to choose and Fate working as a fixed reality scenario which already exists in the space.
+Above all, this film is an excellent example of the coexistence of Free Will and Destiny, where Free Will works as an instrument of choice, and Fate acts as a scenario of a fixed reality that already exists in space.